M6 and M7 in the Scorpion’s Tail

-How to find M6 and M7.
-These two star clusters are easy to spot in a dark sky near the curved Tail of the constellation Scorpius.
-Scorpius is shaped like the letter J. There are two stars at the end of the curved part of the J – the Scorpion’s Tail – known as the Cat’s Eyes, or the stinger of Scorpius.
+These two star clusters are easy to spot in a dark sky near the curved tail of the constellation Scorpius the Scorpion.
+Scorpius is shaped like the letter J. The two stars, Shaula and Lesath – at the end of the curved part of the J – mark the end of the Scorpion’s Tail.
+They’re known as the Cat’s Eyes, or the stinger of Scorpius.
 If you draw an imaginary line from Lesath through Shaula, you’ll find M7, which is the brighter and larger of the two star clusters.
-From M7, M6 is only a short hop away.
+Then from M7, you find M6 only a short hop away.

 But, within each cluster, the stars are related.
 Each cluster was born from a single interstellar cloud of gas and dust.
 The hundreds of stars in each cluster are indeed sibling stars, in that they are gravitationally bound to one another and travel in the same direction through space.
 Therefore, such a collection of stars is known as an open star cluster.